dotnet/dotnet-console-games/Projects/Whack A Mole/README.md

 **[Source Code](Program.cs)**

 Whack A Mole (Java Noob Edition) is a reaction-based game.
-Whack as Java noobs as you can before time is up.
+Whack as many Java noobs as you can before time is up.

 ```cs
  ╔═══╦═══════╗ ╔═══╦═══════╗ ╔═══╦═══════╗